Team BRIT: Championship Results 2023

-Paul Fullick and Tyrone Maturin finished 21st overall in the Rowe Britcar Trophy Championship and 2nd in class driving the BMW M240i.
+Paul Fullick and Tyrone Mathurin finished 21st overall in the Rowe Britcar Trophy Championship and 2nd in class driving the BMW M240i.

 Chris Overend / James Whitley / Bobby Trundley / Aaron Morgan / Takuma Aoki finished 13th overall in the Motorsport Uk British Endurance Championship and 5th in class driving the Mclaren 570S GT4.

 In the Intelligent Money British GT Championship neither the team or the drivers gained any points.